mikelchris/fine-uploader-with-popup-window/README.md

 fine-uploader-with-popup-window
 ===============================

-Fine uploader with popup window to select category
+Fine uploader with popup window to select a file category This category get added to the filename in the file-list and to the uploaded file